curiousoffice/playbook/README.rst

 Problems usually come up because of poor communication.
 When we need to meet for a discussion, we aim for 30 minutes.
 `Google Hangouts <https://apps.google.com/intx/en/products/hangouts/>`_
-is our prefered communication tool when working remotely, (`Skype <http://skype.com>`_ works too if Google Hangouts is not possible).
+is our preferred communication tool when working remotely, (`Skype <http://skype.com>`_ works too if Google Hangouts is not possible).
 They are easy to set up, sharable by URL, and let us get a look at whoever we're talking to.